KFOG (AM)

-KFOG (1250 kHz, "Power 92 Jams") is a commercial AM radio station located in Little Rock, Arkansas.
-It simulcasts the urban contemporary radio format of sister station 92.3 KIPR and is owned by Cumulus Media.
-The station's studios are located in West Little Rock and the transmitter is located in College Station.
+KFOG (1250 kHz, "Power 92 Jams") was a commercial AM radio station located in Little Rock, Arkansas.
+It simulcast the urban contemporary radio format of KIPR (92.3 FM) and was owned by Cumulus Media.
+The station's studios were located in West Little Rock and the transmitter was located in College Station.

 Until September 6, 2019, the station was called KPZK (a dual meaning for "People's" and Pulaski County), when Cumulus warehoused the heritage calls of KFOG in San Francisco (which had switched to a sports format as KNBR-FM) on the station to prevent competitor re-use in the San Francisco Bay Area.

+The Federal Communications Commission cancelled the station's license on September 23, 2026.